RaspberryKitty1/Python-TTS/README.md

 ## 📝 Manual Input (Fallback)

-If no `--text`, `--file`, or `--clipboard` option is used, the script will prompt:
+If no `--text`, `--file`, or `--clipboard` option is provided, the script will prompt you to paste or type input:

 ```
 Enter/Paste your text below.
 Finish input with Ctrl+D (or ^D on Windows):
 ```

-Once complete, the script begins reading the input aloud.
+After submission, the script will begin reading aloud.

+---

+## 🎛️ Runtime Controls

+While the script is speaking, you can interact with it using the keyboard:

+* `p` → Pause reading
+* `r` → Resume reading
+* `q` → Stop and exit immediately

+These controls work both in the terminal (Unix/Mac) and in the Windows console.

 ---